Pivinter/Homework-Uitware/Terraform home work 03.04.25/README.md

 ---
 # Home work 11.04.25
-# Adding CI/CD
+## Adding CI/CD
-Before I started working, I took a course about Azure DevOps pipeline and started using Trunk Based Development.
+Before I started working, I took a course on the Azure DevOps pipeline and started using Trunk-Based Development.

-# Write terraform pipline in Azure
+## Write terraform pipline in Azure
-Next, I created a terraform.yml to use in Azure DevOps, and for the commit in the master, I used the 'terraform init', 'terraform validate', and 'terraform apply' steps.
+Next, I created a terraform.yml to use in Azure DevOps.
+For the commit in the master, I used the 'terraform init', 'terraform validate', and 'terraform apply' steps.
 For RP, the 'terraform init', 'terraform validate', and 'terraform plan' steps are used.

-# Write Azure conection
+## Write Azure connection
-Next, I connected GitHub and Azure Resource Manager to the project in Azure DevOps, then I created a Variable group for variables that are not required for the deployment, and in Azure I gave the Service principal User Access Administrator rights so that the pipeline could create all the necessary resources.
+Next, I connected GitHub and Azure Resource Manager to the project in Azure DevOps, then I created a Variable group for variables that are not required for the deployment, and in Azure, I gave the Service principal User Access Administrator rights so that the pipeline could create all the necessary resources.

-## Infrastructure Deployment Process
+# Infrastructure Deployment Process

-### Step one, creating initial resources and rolling over terraform.state
+## Step one, creating initial resources and rolling over terraform.state
 ```bash
 terraform init
 terraform apply \